Standard Technical Tracks

 - Traditional field-based citizen science projects are popular among volunteers, but technological advances have made it easier than ever for citizen scientists to participate in a variety of activities throughout the world.

-- In this session, we will explore the variety & utility of citizen science projects that can inform coastal and ocean management.
+- In this session, we will explore the variety and utility of citizen science projects that can inform coastal and ocean management.

 Gulf of Mexico Initiatives

-This session will focus on major Gulf of Mexico Initiatives describing how they impact the ecology & economy of the largest Gulf in the world.
+This session will focus on major Gulf of Mexico Initiatives describing how they impact the ecology and economy of the largest Gulf in the world.

 Ecosystems